What You Should Know About PRP for Hair LossWhat You Should Know About PRP for Hair Loss

 Hair loss is a fact of life for many people.
 Studies show that androgenetic alopecia (a common hair loss disorder) affects approximately 50 million men and 30 million women in the U.S. Plus, other hair loss conditions, including alopecia areata and certain illnesses, can cause hair loss as well.

 Fortunately, physicians have gone to great lengths to develop hair restoration techniques to counter the effects of alopecia.
 One such treatment, known as platelet-rich plasma — or PRP — has gained traction in recent years and shows potential as a safe, effective treatment for hair loss.
-Plus, learn more about safe, natural products you can use to combat thinning hair at home.
+Plus, learn more about natural products you can use to support thicker looking hair.

 What Is PRP?